fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-### Accident-free operation requires experience with failure {#accident-free-operation-requires-experience-with-failure .title}
+### Accident-free operation requires experience with failure

 In fairness, the single biggest problem is often that the designers of a